JulijaTand/Beat_the_Heat/README.md

 ![nasa-Q1p7bh3SHj8-unsplash](https://github.com/JulijaTand/Beat_the_Heat/assets/91824083/13988d3c-81db-4d8d-a682-e395dd173bf8)

-Germany has set ambitious energy consumption targets aimed at sustainability by the year 2030.
+Germany has set ambitious energy consumption targets aimed at sustainability by 2030.
 The importance of these targets is accentuated by growing concerns over climate change and the depletion of non-renewable resources.

 The goal of this project is to provide valuable insights into Germany's progress toward achieving these targets.
 Using datasets,